leigh-johnson/bessel_beam_profiler/docs/fluidnc_auto_scan.md

 ## Logging

 The CLI configures Python logging at INFO by default (`--log-level` on the top-level `cli` group changes it).
-All scan progress — slice headers, calibration results, background capture/reuse decisions, adaptive-raster growth and truncation warnings — goes through `logging`.
-The dataset subcommands (`auto`, `static`, `manual`) mirror it into a timestamped `scan.log` in the run directory.
-For `dataset auto`, each placement's run directory gets its own scan.log (the handler swaps when a new placement starts).
-Interactive prompts and plan confirmations remain plain console output.
+All scan progress is logged (slice headers, calibration results, background capture/reuse decisions, adaptive-raster growth and truncation warnings).
+The dataset subcommands (`auto`, `static`, `manual`) write to a timestamped `scan.log` in the run directory.
+For `dataset auto`, each placement's run directory gets its own `scan.log`.

 ## WiFi drop-offs and auto-reconnect

-The ESP32 rides the moving gantry on WiFi, so link drop-offs are expected.
-The client auto-heals them: on a socket error or status timeout it reconnects (5 attempts, 2 s apart, configurable via `ReconnectAttempts`/`ReconnectDelay_s`) and retries the operation once.
+The ESP32 rides the moving gantry on WiFi, so link drop-offs are expected (FluidNC only accepts network requests while all motors are idle).
+The client automatically reconnects on a socket error or status timeout (5 attempts, 2 s apart, configurable via `ReconnectAttempts`/`ReconnectDelay_s`).
-This is safe because status queries are read-only and all motion is absolute G53 — a re-sent move is idempotent.
-A mere WiFi blip is invisible to the scan (buffered motion keeps executing on the board;
-polling resumes after reconnect).
-A controller REBOOT (power blip, not just WiFi) is different: the board comes back in Alarm with position lost — the client detects this, logs it loudly, and lets the next motion command fail rather than moving blind; re-home and restart the placement.
-Protocol-level replies (`error:N`, `ALARM:n`) never trigger reconnects — those mean the link is fine.

 ## Live preview (`--preview` / `dataset watch`)

 `dataset auto --preview` opens a live viewer showing each frame as it is saved (filename, peak counts, timestamp).
-It runs as a SEPARATE process that tails the run directory — file reads only, never the camera — so it cannot slow, block, or crash the capture loop; closing the window has no effect on the scan.
-Same viewer by hand, from a second terminal, during or after a scan:
+It runs as a SEPARATE process that tails the run directory.

 ```
 python cli.py dataset watch                    # newest run under data/
 python cli.py dataset watch <run_dir>          # a specific run
 ```

-Mid-write files are retried on the next tick, and dark-frame renames are picked up automatically.
-The viewer shows every .npy the scan writes, including background and '-dark' frames (the title tells you which).

 ## Defaults worth knowing

 * Feed 400 mm/min (machine max_rate is 500); 0.2 s settle after Idle.
 * X steps 5 mm and Z steps 4 mm ≈ 25–30 % overlap for the BFS-PGE-31S4M's
   7.1 × 5.3 mm sensor, for stitching.
-* Y stack 10 → 150 mm in 10 mm steps (15 slices; ~140 mm of beam per
-  placement).
-Z caps default −75…−45 (vertical window around mid-travel) — set these around wherever the beam actually sits after you find it.
-* `--skip-background` for quick alignment runs; `--skip-homing` only if already homed this power-cycle *and* the gantry hasn't been touched.
+* `--skip-background` for quick alignment runs
+* `--skip-homing` only if already homed this power-cycle *and* the gantry hasn't been touched.
-* For measurement runs remember the config note: flip `idle_ms` to 255 so holding current stays on between moves.